 Massage School Course Materials will support your learning experience in Massage School AND serve as vital references throughout your massage & bodywork career.

-Click above link to purchase from Amazon, or purchase on campus for $75.
+Click the above link to purchase from Amazon, or purchase on campus for $75.

 Structural Balancing, A Clinical Approach, was written with the massage therapy students in mind, to encourage each student to explore and expand their study and practice of massage therapy.
 It is a comprehensive manual on principles, practices, and procedures for delivering clinical massage therapy.